nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-An optional {ref}`closure <script-closure>` can be used to transform each item before it is evaluated for uniqueness:
+An optional [closure ](script-closure) can be used to transform each item before it is evaluated for uniqueness:

 ```{literalinclude} snippets/unique-with-mapper.nf
 :language: groovy